tracstarr/northernfoxbuild/_posts/2018-11-13-No-Time-For-Write-Ups.md

 _However_ this lead to one more small problem.
 The measurements for bracket placement had one off by about 1/32 of an inch more than acceptable.
 Again, experience prevailed with the solution.
 A bottle of water, hairdryer and 2x4.
 With this we wet down the end of the rib, heated it up and used the 2x4 as a brace to ever so slightly adjust for a better fit.
-All I can saw is wow.
+All I can say is wow.
 I really wouldn't have known what to do.

 ![alt text](https://res.cloudinary.com/tracstarr/image/upload/c_scale,w_300/v1542163413/Kitfox/11_WingWork/20181106_214838.jpg)